mvdh7/glodap/README.md

 The functions `download` and `read` can also be used for finer control, such as specifying a particular GLODAP version rather than using the latest one.
 See their function docstrings for more information.

+The SHA256 checksum of each downloaded file is checked before the file is written to disk.